-Colombia's ratio of total net non-financial public sector debt to GDP was 41.8% in 2015, 43.2% in 2016, 43.9% in 2017, 46.8% in 2018 and 48.5% in 2019, mainly due to the increase in the debt of the Central Government and the recognition of some contingent liabilities.
-In 2020, due to the additional expenses of the Government in dealing with the COVID-19 pandemic, the Government expects an increase in the amount of public debt.
-Based on projections of the Ministry of Finance, the Central Government preliminarily forecasts that its gross debt will increase to approximately 65% of GDP in 2020, mainly due to the impact of the economic and public health crisis related to the COVID-19 pandemic.
+Colombia's ratio of total net non-financial public sector debt to GDP was 42.9% in 2016, 44.2% in 2017, 45.9% in 2018 and 47.5% in 2019, mainly due to the increase in the debt of the Central Government and the recognition of some contingent liabilities.
+Based on projections of the Ministry of Finance, the Central Government preliminarily forecasts that its gross debt increased to approximately 65% of GDP in 2020, mainly due to the impact of the economic and public health crisis related to the COVID-19 pandemic.
+The Republic expects to have preliminary 2020 year end figures published by May 2021.